wrightmat/dnd-eberron/other/Strixhaven University.md

 **PC(s)**: Shear, Alton
 **Fellow Students**: Catherine Shepherd, Rinn Silverfrond, Shuvadri Glintmantle, Urzmaktok Grojsh **Professor**: Willowdusk (Witherbloom)
- - [ ]  The Balance of Irian and Mabar – Understanding the interplay between positive and negative energy planes, and the flow of magic from life to death.
+ - [x] The Balance of Irian and Mabar – Understanding the interplay between positive and negative energy planes, and the flow of magic from life to death. ✅ 2025-03-31
  - [ ]  Leylines and Life Magic – Studying the connection between leyline nexuses and natural life force, subtly hinting at how magic is being siphoned in Khorvaire.
  - [ ]  The Cost of Power: Forbidden Magic and Life Force – A historical look at magic that draws upon the life force of the caster or another being, noting that many cultures outlawed such practices.